bokuweb/re-resizable/README.md

 #### `minWidth?: number | string;`

 The `minWidth` property is used to set the minimum width of a resizable component.
+Defaults to 10px.

 #### `minHeight?: number | string;`

 The `minHeight` property is used to set the minimum height of a resizable component.
+Defaults to 10px.

 #### `maxWidth?: number | string;`